AliSajid/BrainFoamKit/guide/src/language_reference/background.md

 1. The array is unbounded, or in other words, the memory tape is infinite.
    OR
 2. The array is at least three cells long and each cell can store unbounded (infinite) values.

+If either of the above mentioned conditions are met, then Brainf**k is a Turing Complete language.
+The requirements for certain things to be _unbounded_ may seem to indicate that it is impossible.
+However, in practice, the _unbounded_ condition is irrelevant for practical considerations, particularly if you consider modern computers with large memory sizes.
+In fact, it should be trivial to implement a VM for Brainf**k that has a practically unbounded memory tape.